Gary0417/movie_recommendation_system/README.md

 ```bash
 pip3 install torch torchvision torchaudio --index-url https://download.pytorch.org/whl/cu118
 ```
+## Dataset
+To proceed with the project, please download the dataset from the following link: [The Movie Dataset](https://www.kaggle.com/datasets/rounakbanik/the-movies-dataset).

 ## How it works
 The script first cleans and preprocesses the movie metadata, keywords, and ratings data.
 It then builds a content-based filtering system by creating a "soup" of text that includes the genres, original language, overview, tagline, keywords, and production countries for each movie.
 The text is encoded using a pre-trained sentence transformer model, and cosine similarity is used to find similar movies based on the encoded text.